d-smith/go-examples/README.md

 * cookies - simple http cookie jar sample
 * docker-list-containers - example use of the docker api to list docker containers
 * dynamo - AWS DynamodDB golang sample
+* errors - customer error sample
+* flags - basic use of the flags package